 Once you have chosen an artist to do your tattoo it is best to follow their aftercare instructions.

-Your friends who have tattoos may offer advice, but the only way a tattoo artist can guarantee their work is if it is taken care of in the manner they suggest.
+The only way a tattoo artist can guarantee their work is if it is taken care of in the manner they suggest.

 Wash your hands before removing the bandage.
 After you remove the bandage wash your tattoo carefully with antibacterial/antimicrobial soap or an antiseptic wash.
 After washing your tattoo gently pat it dry with a clean paper towel.